 Here are my three points in building & maintaining people relationships while working from home:

-- Lastly, continue to drive individual development and recognition of teams.
-We don’t stop engaging our people in their learning & development.
+3. Lastly, continue to drive individual development and recognition in teams.
+We don’t stop engaging our people on their learning & development.
 We also continue to appreciate and call out wins, no matter how small.
 Recognizing wins acts as our progress marker.
 Everyone continues to need positive feedback.

 High performing team cultures don’t have to disappear during this time, we just have to be deliberate on this.